-- (a) respect and enhance the typical density of character areas, spaces between buildings and the general character of neighbourhood areas; - (b) strengthen streetscape transitions and linkages between character areas; - (c) protect or enhance significant views within character areas; - (d) integrate with the character of the existing street pattern; and - (e) incorporate natural surveillance to deter crime and the fear of crime.
+- (a) respect the typical density intended in an area and enhance spaces between buildings and general character; - (b) preserve attractive streetscapes and enhance any positive linkages between character areas: - (c) co-ordinate streetscape design between character areas; - (d) protect or enhance significant views within character areas; - (e) incorporate natural surveillance to deter crime and the fear of crime; and - (f) avoid large areas dominated by car parking.

-The quality of neighbourhood design in towns and large villages will be reinforced by a Supplementary Planning Document on Urban Design.
+The quality of neighbourhood design in towns and large villages will be reinforced through a Supplementary Planning Document on Urban Design.